Quick Information

 In 2016, the Main Stand expansion increased capacity to 54,074; by 2024, the Anfield Road Stand brought it up to over 61,000!
 Today, Anfield isn't just a stadium; it's an integral part of Liverpool's identity, inviting fans and tourists alike to bask in its unrivaled spirit.

-The architect and architectural style of the Anfield Stadium
+Architectural style of the Anfield Stadium

 anfield stadium